 Then, this lye can be used for a variety of purposes, including making soap batter.

 What is lye soap?
 The short answer is thatall soap is lye soap.

 True soap bars cannot exist without lye.
-In order to better understand lye, let’s first discuss how soap is made.
+In order to better understand lye, let’s first discuss the question "How does lye work in soap?"

 Bar soap is made through a chemical process known as saponification (sapo is Latin for soap):

 A lye solution is combined with oil or fat to cause a chemical reaction.

 This reaction breaks down the fats or oils into fatty acid chains and the lye mixture is neutralized in the process.